 So, what can your business do during the vulnerable period between the public announcement of a CVE, such as RegreSSHion, and when your IT teams can find and patch vulnerable systems?
 After all, it is during this critical time that the vulnerability is also known and findable by adversaries.
 This is where an ITDR solution in general and deception-based security controls in particular can come into play—and can truly shine.

-Signature or behavior-based detection systems need telemetry to detect a threat actor’s presence.
+Signature or behaviour-based detection systems need telemetry to detect a threat actor’s presence.
 And they must be active to collect data and execute analysis.
 However, as noted earlier, once they have root system administrative privileges, attackers can, in many cases, simply disable or bypass these systems.

 Deceptions work differently.
 Tools like Proofpoint Shadow can deploy authentic-looking resources—like files, accounts and services—throughout the enterprise.
 These resources serve as lures for threat actors who want to use them to move laterally and escalate privileges.
 When they attempt to do that, a silent detection alert is triggered and forensic data is sent to the incident response team.

 With deceptions, there is nothing for a malicious actor to find and turn off.
 There is no agent running locally.
-And there is no need for log files to be collected and analyzed to detect the presence of a threat actor. .
+And there is no need for log files to be collected and analysed to detect the presence of a threat actor.
 A malicious resident cannot tell the difference between real and fake local resources on any given host without trying to use them first.
 And using them to attempt to move laterally, of course, is the ultimate tell.

 Learn more about Proofpoint Identity Threat Defense